ibara1454/confluence-markdown-editor-chrome-extension/README.md

 ## What's this

-This project is proposed to provide a markdown editor in Confluence.
+Developer loves markdown.

-As known as [Atlassian Confluence](https://www.atlassian.com/software/confluence) has many convenience macros and features in the WYSIWYG editor.
-But there is no way to use markdown like what you do in GitHub.
+Even [Atlassian Confluence](https://www.atlassian.com/software/confluence) has many convenience macros and features in the WYSIWYG editor, there is no markdown editor feature in it.

-By install this extension, you may open a markdown editor in your documents.
+By install this extension, you will get a markdown editor.

 ## Feature